panijoanna/panijoanna/README.md

-### Hi, I'm Joanna - dedicated Front-end Developer & Designer 👋
+### Hi, I'm Joanna - dedicated Front-end/Fullstack Developer & Designer 👋
 Hi!
 I am a passionate Front-end Developer & Designer with commercial experience.
 I specialize in creating websites as well as designing their graphic prototypes in Figma.
 I combine my passion for programming and design.

 🔗https://panimasz.pl/